junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 In EVN, you have credits & fuel.
 There are major commodities (like food, metal, etc) and minor commodities you can trade between places, but the end result is credits which you can use to buy things.
 You get a Rank (late) into the progression of your storyline.
 Most Ranks offera small daily pay &/ friendly discounts on relevant planets but is prolly not enough for anything significant.

-Like KC, Fuel is used when you travel, some (powerful) weapons, and certain outfits.
-Fuel can be purchased or generated with some outfits.
 Ship shields recharge during battle, and is restored when you land.
-Some weapons use their own specific ammo, which you need to buy.
-The game auto-saves when you take off.
-If your ships is destroyed & you die, just reload your pilot file.
+The game auto-saves when you take off, so if your ship is destroyed & you die in space, just reload your pilot file.
 If you have strict play enabled, you need an escape pod to live after your ship is destroyed.

+Like KC, Fuel is used when you travel between map nodes (aka hyperjump).
+Also used some (powerful) weapons, and certain outfits.
+Fuel can be purchased or generated with some outfits.
+Projectiles have separate launchers & ammo.
+You need to buy specific ammo to replenish your launcher.
+There is no "refuel & replenish" button like in KC.

 ## Music